Winn Feline Foundation

 FOR IMMEDIATE RELEASE

-Wyckoff, NJ, September 8, 2015: Ms. Emily Pearce is the Winn Feline Foundation and American Veterinary Medical Foundation (AVMF) joint annual Student Scholarship recipient for 2015.
-The Winn Board of Directors at their annual meeting in Toronto on July 1 selected Ms. Pearce, a 3rd year DVM student from Mississippi State University, for the $2500 scholarship.
+Wyckoff, NJ, Schaumburg, IL, August 9, 2016: Ms. Elizabeth Rosalia is the 2016 Winn Feline Foundation and American Veterinary Medical Foundation (AVMF) joint annual Student Scholarship recipient.
+The Winn Board of Directors at their annual meeting in Las Vegas, NV selected Ms. Rosalia, a DVM student due to graduate in 2017 from University of California-Davis, for the $2500 scholarship.

 About Winn Feline Foundation